Over the last 6 years, I have spent a significant amount of time working alone at home.

 Working alone might mean you are your own boss.
 Becoming the boss means making all of the decisions yourself.
 Yes, even the really hard ones.

-Not only is it making a decision, many of which will have significant impacts on your finances as well as your productivity, it’s a matter of making a quick decision.
+Not only is it making a decision, many of which will have significant impacts on your finances as well as your productivity, but it’s also a matter of making a quick decision.

 Will you cope without an IT help desk?